johannegg/TDT4140/docs/api-sections/gamecard.md

 ## /gamecard/get/all

-Fetches game card data for all game cards in the database.
+Fetches game card data for all game cards in the database, sorted by rating.

 - method: GET
 - role: none